vnuu/soc-alert-triage-and-automation-pipeline/README.md

 ---

-## Part 1: Setting Up and Configuring Virtual Machines
+## Part 1: Initial Setup and Configuration

-### 1. Setting Up the Windows 10 Virtual Machine in VirtualBox
+### 1. Installing and Configuring Windows 10 VM

 **VirtualBox** is a free and open-source virtualization tool that enables you to create and run virtual machines on your computer.
 Follow the steps below to create and configure a Windows 10 VM.